pgorman/dangerjaunt/minirules.md

 Magic Jar rehouses the caster's life essence, intelligence, and soul into an object within 30 feet.

-Once within the magic ``jar,'' the caster can possess the bodies of other creatures and people within 120 feet of the jar who fail a saving throw.
+Once within the magic "jar," the caster can possess the bodies of other creatures and people within 120 feet of the jar who fail a saving throw.
 The caster can return his soul to the magic jar at any time.

 If a body he controls is slain, his life essence snaps back to the jar.